triumph of st

 Christian Smith, "The Shadow Side of Sexual Liberation"

-Reflection: If you were Dido's mother or father, would you want your daughter getting involved with Aeneas?
+Reflection: If you were Dido's mother or father, would you want your daughte1r getting involved with Aeneas?
 Why or why not?
 (Please note, if your answer involves the claim that their sexual relationship is "immoral," please explain what makes it "immoral."
 If you wish to claim that Aeneas is motivated by "lust," not "love," please explain the difference between the two.)
 If you were you, but in Dido's situation, would you would listen to your mother or father if they warned you against getting involved with Aeneas?
 Should you listen?
 Why or why not?

-15. What is Our Story?
+13. Creation: What is Our Story?

 William Carroll, Creation and Science

-Abraham Joshua Heschel, Who is Man?, ch.
-3
+Abraham Joshua Heschel, "Who is Man?"

-Bill Moyers, "Healing and the Mind"
+Bill Moyers, Healing and the Mind

 Hubert Dreyfus, “Disembodied Telepresence and the Remoteness of the Real”

-19. The Passions
+18. The Passions

 Plato, Phaedrus, 253d-257b (“Allegory of the Chariot”)